 Lady’s Slipper Orchid Facts

-- First of all, the truly beautiful and diverse Lady’s Slipper Orchid family contains more than 50 species.
-In addition, over 30 of these claim North America as their native habitat range.
+- First of all, the truly beautiful and also highly diverse Lady’s Slipper Orchid family contains more than 50 species.
+In addition, over 30 of these magnificent flowers claim one region of the world as their native habitat range.
+That’s the area consisting of North America.

-- In addition to the diversity of its family, each species varies from other orchids in a unique way.
-They have been classified as diandrous.
-Each of these unique plants has two fertile anthers, rather than one, like other orchids.
+- In addition to the diversity of its family, each species also varies from other orchids in a unique way.
+That holds true due to the fact that these have been classified as diandrous.
+This means that each of these unique plants has two fertile anthers, rather than one, like other orchids.

-- While climate change and habitat loss threaten many plants worldwide, many of these species remain somewhat fortunate.
-This occurs because twelve species occur on protected National Forest System lands, in the United States.
+- Without doubt, climate change and habitat loss currently threaten many plants worldwide.
+However, many of these particular species continue to be somewhat fortunate.
+This holds true because twelve species occur on protected National Forest System lands, in the United States.

-- This family has nearly disappeared from the extreme western portion of its range.
-In Great Britain, while the site remains carefully guarded, only one small population of a single species remains extant.
+- Quite unfortunately, this family appears to have nearly disappeared from the extreme western portion of its range.
+In Great Britain, only one small population of a single species of Lady’s Slipper Orchid still survives.
+Thankfully, the site is carefully monitored and maintained.

 Lady’s Slipper Orchid Physical Description

-Each remains characterized by the presence of slipper-shaped pouches on the flowers, and the role these play in pollination.
-The stems of the different species also range in height from 8-28 in (20-70 cm) and usually support 1-2 flowers, yet 3 appear occasionally.
+Firstly, each remains characterized by the presence of slipper-shaped pouches on the flowers, as well as the role these play in pollination.
+Furthermore, the stems of the many different species also range in height from 8-28 in (20-70 cm) and usually support 1-2 flowers, yet 3 appear occasionally.

-It presents a wide variety of colors, including pink, red, brown, white, yellow, and purple.
-Meanwhile, the leaves of most species display a unique light green color, which further sets it apart from most orchids.
+Secondly, the various types of Lady’s Slipper Orchid present a wide variety of colors.
+Most commonly, these include various shades of pink, red, brown, white, yellow, and purple.
+Meanwhile, the leaves of most member species display a unique light green color.
+This trait further sets it apart from most orchids.

 - Kingdom: Plantae